Kryptonite Kryptolok Standard Review

-Kryptonite is definitely a well-known name in the bike lock industry, and for good reason; their locks are among the strongest contenders on the market.
-Kryptonite gives the Kryptolok Standard a "six" rating on its internal scale, which means it's designed for medium-risk situations.
+Kryptonite is a well-known name in the bike lock industry, and for a good reason; their locks are among the strongest bike lock contenders of our favorite bike locks.
+Kryptonite gives the Kryptonite Kryptolok Standard a "six" rating on its internal scale, which means it's designed for medium-risk situations.
 So, before rushing to the store to buy this model of U-lock, assess the situation in which you're looking to secure your bike.
-In other words, the Kryptolok if used as intended, the Krypolok is a great way to secure your inexpensive commuter in a medium risk situation.
+In other words, the Kryptolok, if used as intended, is a great way to secure your inexpensive commuter in a medium-risk situation.
 If you ask for more, chances are you'll need a beefier lock.

 We admit we were skeptical about a "budget-friendly" U-lock.
-We have been let down before by budget models before.
-We were pleasantly surprised by the performance of the Kryptonite Kryptolok which clearly offers more security than U-locks in a similar price range.
-This is due to the shackle, which is made from 13 mm hardened steel.
-And the steel really is hard — it took significantly longer to cut through than other inexpensive U-locks.
+We have been let down before by budget models.
+We were pleasantly surprised by the Kryptonite Kryptolok Standard performance, which offers more security than U-locks in a similar price range, and this is due to the shackle, which is 13 mm hardened steel.
+The steel truly is hard — it took significantly longer to cut through than other inexpensive U-locks.

 What made the Kryptolok stand out in this rating metric was Kryptonite's choice to use hardened steel not only on the U part of the lock but also in the shackle.
-In other U-locks in this price point, this is not the case and it's actually the shackle that is the weakest part of the lock, not the U. The Kryptolok thwarted attacks with noticeably more vigor than other locks in this price-point, which in our opinion vastly improves its worth.
-This lock also has a dual-locking mechanism, meaning that a potential thief would be required to make two separate cuts before defeating the lock — something generally reserved for high-end (and pricy) locks.
+In other U-locks in this price point, this is not the case, and it's really the shackle that is the weakest part of the lock, not the U. The Kryptolok thwarted attacks with noticeably more vigor than other locks in this price-point, which in our opinion vastly improves its worth.
+This lock also has a dual-locking mechanism, meaning a potential thief would need to make two separate cuts before defeating the lock — something generally reserved for high-end (and pricy) locks.
 The additional braided cable should not (and actually cannot) be used on its own.
-We like it to secure our saddle or our front wheel if we don't remove it and lock it with the rear wheel.
-Do beware that the cable can be defeated by just about any tool in a thief's arsenal.
+We like it to secure our saddle or front wheel if we don't remove it and lock it with the rear wheel.
+Beware that the cable can be defeated by just about any tool in a thief's arsenal.

-If you're locking up in a small town or in a medium-risk area (at a coffee shop or a heavily trafficked area) chances are, this lock will likely suffice.
-Thieves are not likely to attempt to compromise a lock with an angle grinder--sending sparks flying and an ear-clenching noise--in full view of the public.
-Like any lock, it's equally important to consider the context in which you're locking your bike, and not to just focus on the lock itself.
+If you're locking up in a small town or a medium-risk area (at a coffee shop or a heavily trafficked area), chances are, this lock will likely suffice.
+Thieves are not likely to attempt to compromise a bike lock with an angle grinder — sending sparks flying and an ear-clenching noise — in full view of the public.
+Like any lock, it's equally important to consider the context in which you're locking your bike and not focus on the lock itself.

 Ease of Transport

-We're going to offer you a disclaimer here: no U-lock is fun to carry around because they are heavy and unwieldy.
-This is why some manufacturers like Kryptonite have included frame mounts along with the locks so you can carry the lock on your bike and not in your backpack.
-The mount included with this lock isn't the most straightforward with the included instructions (granted, there are several online videos that make installing this mount easy-peasy).
+Full disclosure here: no U-lock is fun to carry around because they are heavy and clunky.
+However, some manufacturers, like Kryptonite, include a frame mount with the lock so you can carry it on your bike rather than your backpack.
+The included mount isn't the most straightforward to install, even with the enclosed instructions, but several online videos make installing this mount easy-peasy.

 The bike on the left (above) is a 56 cm frame, and the lock fits easily using the Kryptonite mount that comes with the lock.
 However, mounted to the bike on the right — which is a 52 cm frame size — notice that the lock takes up space where a bottle would typically go.
 If you have another option for hydration, it's not the worst thing that could happen.
-Luckily, there are other methods of taking the Kryptolok with you: it can be attached to a rack on the back of your bike, or it can be easily stowed in a backpack.
+Luckily, there are other methods of taking the Kryptolok with you: it can attach to a rack on the back of your bike, or you can easily stow it in a backpack.
 Another option is a third-party U-lock mount.
 But, we only recommend buying this extra if you have already tried the Kryptonite frame mount and dislike it — it probably won't be an issue for most folks.